ECCC-ASTD-MRD/georef/README.md

-# Description

-Georeference / Grids management and interpolation library
+# Georeference / Grid management and interpolation library

+## Description

+This package provides C/Fortran/Python functions to project latitude/longitude coordinates to x/y grid space coordinates and vice-versa, get values at latitude/longitude or x/y coordinate values and interpolation from one grid to another.

 Georef builds on the ezscint package by adding:
 * More interpolation methods (conservative, average, geometric, rasterization)
-* More projections through PROJ4
+* More projections through PROJ4 ('W'), Needs to build with optional GDAL library
+* Manage tripole grids ('O'), triangular meshes ('M') and cube sphere ('C')
 * All coordinates transformations are done at double precision
+* Can read and save grid records in 64 bits (export GEOREF_DESCRIPTOR_64=TRUE)
 * Can save and read interpolation indexes and weights
-* Thread safety
+* Many levels of internal caches to speed-up transformations
+* Functions are re-entrant (thread safety)

 ## Environment variables

 * GEOREF_DESCRIPTOR_64  : Use 64 bit precision when writing of grid descriptors, (default: 32 bit)
 * GEOREF_INDEX_SIZE_HINT: Hint for size of interpolation weight index (default: 1024)

-## Structures
+## Data structures

 * TGeoOptions : Defines various intepolation parameters
 * TGeoRef     : Geo-Reference definition
 * TGeoSet     : Links 2 Geo-Reference for interpolation.
-Contains cached values and index/weights to be reused on each intepolation betwee the 2 geo-reference
+Contains cached values and index/weights to be reused on each intepolation between the 2 geo-reference

 ## Example usage: